jaskcodes/mathlete/README.md

 # Mathlete: AI Math Tutor

-A simple Python package that uses the OpenAI API to implement an AI-powered math tutor answering elementary level math questions.
+A Python package that uses the OpenAI API to implement an AI-powered math tutor answering elementary level math questions.
 You can choose to either run an interactive tutoring session or evaluate the AI based on a pre-set list of questions.

 ## Prerequisites